 So think about what makes you and your business special and make a list.
 Immediately cross off items like “I take beautiful pictures” (a lot of people do) or “I preserve memories” (anyone with a camera can do that).

 Clients want to know what you can do for them, beyond just having the lowest prices in the market.

 Because despite what your cheapest clients might lead you to think, a market for sustainably priced, profitable photography does exist.
 Style, branding, and having an excellent customer experience are often far more compelling considerations than price.

 But, you say, I would never drop $3,000 on boutique photography services.

 That’s perfectly OK, because some clients will.
 For those clients, the value of your photography outweighs the cost.

 So if you’re lamenting the fact that clients don’t seem interested in paying your rates, reframe your thinking to focus on the right clients--those who appreciate the value you are offering--rather than the right prices.
 Figure out your value proposition, and run your business accordingly.
 You’ll be amazed at the success that can result.

 ~ The F Stops Here is an exclusive collection of articles by Design Aglow, designed to be used and shared by photographers.
-Look for this column twice monthly here on the Design Aglow Blog and feel free to grab & share on your site, blog and/or social media pages with a byline and link to DesignAglow.com.
+Feel free to grab & share on your site, blog and/or social media pages with a byline and link to DesignAglow.com.